MichaelRayven/da-box/README.md

 - [ ] Publically host db
 - [ ] Set env on deployment server
-- [ ] Update schema to show files and folders
+- [x] Update schema to show files and folders
-- [ ] Manually insert examples
+- [x] Manually insert examples
-- [ ] Render them in the UI
+- [x] Render them in the UI
 - [ ] QA and deploy 👍!

+## Note from 7/22/2025

+- [x] Change folders to link components, remove all client state
+- [ ] Clean up the database and data fetching patterns
+- [ ] Add a homepage